Back to Resources

 Cost for a mainland commercial license typically ranges from AED 15,000 to AED 30,000 for the initial setup, depending on the number of activities and the specific DED jurisdiction.
 Free zone commercial licenses vary widely by zone.
 Some zones offer packages starting under AED 10,000, while premium zones like DMCC or DIFC cost significantly more.

-Key consideration: if you plan to sell products to customers located in the UAE mainland, a mainland commercial license gives you the most flexibility.
+If you plan to sell products to customers located in the UAE mainland, a mainland commercial license gives you the most flexibility.
 A free zone commercial license allows you to trade internationally and within the free zone, but selling directly to mainland customers may require a distribution arrangement or a dual licensing setup.

 Professional License